pidoko/mosaicGenerator/README.md

 sdk: gradio
 sdk_version: 5.13.2
 ---
-# Photomosaic Generator
+# Interactive Image Mosaic Generator

 ## **Overview**
-This project creates a **photomosaic** by segmenting an input image into a grid of tiles and replacing each tile with the closest-matching image from a predefined database.
+This project creates a **mosaic** by segmenting an input image into a grid of tiles and replacing each tile with the closest-matching image from a predefined database.

 ## **Installation**
 ### **Prerequisites**